hashmatter/pm/applications/hotpets2019/hotpets2019.md

 gap between research on PETs for P2P networks and the current decentralized web industry.
-We also introduce p3lib [@p3lib], a modular toolbox for system engineers to build secure and privacy P2P systems. p3lib implements a set of primitives and protocols derived from academia work (onion routing, ShadowWalker [1], Octopus DHT lookup [2], plausible deniability for DHT lookups, onion routing on top of DHTs [@sphinx], [@sphinx-or] and others) that can be used by system developers to enhance privacy of P2P networks build on Dat, IPFS and, more generally, libp2p [@libp2p] and other P2P network stacks.
+We also introduce p3lib [@p3lib], a modular toolbox for system engineers to build secure and privacy preserving P2P systems. p3lib implements a set of primitives and protocols derived from academia work (onion routing, ShadowWalker [1], Octopus DHT lookup [2], plausible deniability for DHT lookups, onion routing on top of DHTs [@sphinx], [@sphinx-or] and others) that can be used by system developers to enhance privacy of P2P networks build on Dat, IPFS and, more generally, libp2p [@libp2p] and other P2P networking stacks.

-While introducing p3lib, it is also out goal to outline the industry needs in terms of privacy engineering, discuss the current roadmap of the project and show how the research community can contribute.
+In addition, we outline the current industry needs in terms of privacy engineering, introduce the roadmap p3lib and show how the research community can actively contribute with suggestions, research and implementation work.

 **hashmatter** At hashmatter [@hashmatter] we believe that P2P and decentralised networks will play an important role in the future of connected services.
 Our